bunnrf/capstone/README.md

 ## Create A Post

 Found or made a funny image?
 Went on a trip to Nepal recently?
 Have something clever to say?
 Hop on Imagr on make a post about it!
 Making a post on Imagr is easy and the layout of images interspaced with narration makes story-telling even easier.
-If your post get enough of a reaction, you might hit the front page!
+If your post gets enough of a reaction, you might hit the front page!

 ![create]

 ## Browse

 View, comment on, vote on, laugh about, and cry over other users' posts.
-The front page features the most popular recent posts, determined by users' voting and commenting, so hang there and you'll never miss a viral post.
+The front page features the most popular recent posts, determined by users' voting and commenting, so hang around there and you'll never miss a viral post.

+![post]

+## Infinite Scroll

+The posts gallery requests more posts from the database when you've reached the end of it.
+This prevents strain on the server as well as the client's side.

 ![index]
-![post]

 ## Comment